gold star for USAHOF

 The Not in Hall of Committee.

 The common trend in Baseball Hall of Fame voting is for a solid candidate to get a healthy double-digit vote in his first year of eligibility and watch that number climb slowly as more and more perspective is put on their career.
-For Steve Garvey, the more the Hall looked at his career, the more they seemed to talk themselves out of his induction as evidenced by the way his votes were cut in half from his first year (41.6) to (21.1) in his last year.
+For Steve Garvey, the more the Hall looked at his career, the more they seemed to talk themselves out of his induction, as evidenced by the way his votes were cut in half from his first year (41.6) to (21.1) in his last year.
+There is a good chance that if you were a fan of the L.A.…

-The position of third base holds the least amount Hall of Famers in Baseball.
-There however have been many great ballplayers at the “Hot Corner” and some even won the MVP award.
-Ken Boyer was one such man as he won that coveted trophy in 1964.
+The position of third base holds the fewest Hall of Famers in Baseball.
+There, however, have been many great ballplayers at the “Hot Corner,” and some even won the MVP award.
+Ken Boyer was one such man, as he won that coveted trophy in 1964.
+Boyer was not a one-season wonder.
+Prior to his MVP year, Boyer had been building up to that season, establishing himself as one of the top third basemen in the league.
+He was winning Gold Gloves and was hitting 20 or more home runs while keeping a batting average that rarely left the .300 range. …

 How many people pointed at Bert Blyleven’s 287 career wins year after year and championed his Hall of Fame cause?
-We don’t know the exact number, but we are sure that it is a lot more who than those who created logs extolling the virtues of Tony Mullane’s 284 Major League victories.
+We don’t know the exact number, but we are sure that it is a lot more than those who created logs extolling the virtues of Tony Mullane’s 284 Major League victories.
+Maybe people should marvel at those wins.
+Mullane was an ambidextrous hurler who could easily baffle batters, as back in his day, pitchers did not wear gloves, thus they had no idea which arm he would throw with.
+Mullane was an innings-eater who recorded 30 wins on multiple occasions. …

 Right now it is hard to imagine a time when the Atlanta Braves were not relevant in the world of Professional Baseball but in the 1980’s frankly Ted Turner’s team wasn’t a spectacular one.
 The exception to that rule was Dale Murphy who in his prime drew comparisons to legends such as Mays and DiMaggio.
 No really, he did.